Kobazaaa/Kobazaaa.github.io/docs/index.md

 <div style="max-width: 1300px; margin: 0 auto; padding: 2rem;">

 <InfoCard title="End-Of-Study Internship">
   Hello!
-I'm currently looking for an end-of-study internship starting mid-February 2026.
-Feel free to explore my portfolio and resume, and get in contact if you're interested.
-I appreciate all the help!
+I'm currently looking for an end-of-study internship starting mid-February 2026 through June 2026.
+Feel free to explore my portfolio and resume, and don’t hesitate to get in touch if you’re interested or want to help out.
+I greatly appreciate your time and consideration :)
 </InfoCard>